vatseek/example/README.md

 Configure .env file (DB section)

+Install npm modules from server and client separately (root and client folders)

 Create DB schema by run migrations ```npm run migration:run``` (knex lib should be installed global), Or use `dump.sql` file